Join us as we explore the fascinating city of Budapest, Hungary

 (Hilton Points plus $48)

-Walked 36 miles in three and half days (our feet are in feeling it) and lots of public transportation,
+We walked 36 miles in three and a half days (our feet are feeling it) and took lots of public transportation

 Pre-purchased tickets/events: